-Shortly into our hike, we started the meet hikers going the opposite direction.
-They were returning from an overnight trip back to the parking lot and shared important info.
+Shortly into our hike to Galatea Lakes, we started to meet hikers going in the opposite direction.
+They were returning from an overnight trip at Lilian Lake Campground back to the parking lot and shared important info.
 A black mama bear with cubs is grazing along the trail.
-Everyone we’ve met reported the same.
+Everyone we’ve met in the next half an hour reported the same.

-When they announced their presence, bears moved away a bit from the trail.
-But because the bear was moving around and sticking close to the trail, we’ve met hikers who returned back saying they’re scared to continue.
+Hikers said that when they announced their presence, bears moved away a bit from the trail.
+But because the bear was moving around and sticking close to the trail, some hikers returned back saying they were scared to continue.

-At this point Michal and I carried our bear sprays in hand and most importantly, we kept speaking very loudly and shouting every now and then so the bears can hear us approaching.
+At this point Michal and I had our bear sprays in hand and most importantly, we kept speaking very loudly and shouting every now and then so the bears could hear us approaching.
 We were very observant and kept scanning our surroundings.

-After an hour and half of walking through the forest and 500 meters of almost non-noticeable elevation gain, we’ve arrived to the Lillian Lake.
+After an hour and a half of walking through the forest and 500 meters of almost non-noticeable elevation gain, we’ve arrived at Lillian Lake.
 A pristine green lake surrounded by mountains and benches.
 We had a quick break and contemplated jumping into the lake but the bottom of the lake was too muddy.

 After 8 km and through the sea of wildflowers, we arrived at the Lower Galatea Lake.
 The lake kept changing its colour based on the angle of sun rays but remained absolutely stunning.

-Another 500 meters to the end of the lake and we set up a lunch picnic by the lake.
+Another 500 meters to the end of the Upper Galatea Lake and we set up a lunch picnic by the lake.
 The rocky beach, light mountain breeze and the beating sun made a perfect scene.
 But it was the lake changing its colours with each stronger wind gust that stole the show.

-After lunch, we headed back to the Lower Galatea Lake, which was better sheltered from the wind for a quick dip.
-We noticed another trail which goes around another side of the lake.
+After lunch, we headed back to Lower Galatea Lake, which was better sheltered from the wind for a quick dip.
+We noticed another trail that goes around another side of the Lower Galatea Lake as you see in the photo below.
 Because we wanted to go down to the lake, we went back the same way.

-Galatea Lakes and Lillian Lake is the best hike in Kananaskis for a hot summer day, thanks to so many options for a refreshing dip!
+Galatea Lakes Hike and Lillian Lake is the best hike in Kananaskis for a hot summer day, thanks to the mesmerizing crystal clear water and many options for a refreshing dip!